 - Online Loans with Monthly Payments

 The quicker you get out of debt, the better, and yet prepayment penalties disincentivize doing exactly that.
 One of the cardinal rules of debt management is using unexpected cash windfalls to pay off debts.
 If you are stuck in a loan with prepayment penalties you lose the ability to do this, and any financial flexibility that would come with it.

-Any debts which accumulate interest should be paid off as quickly as possible, so finding a lender that does not have prepayment penalties is extremely valuable.
+Any debts which accumulate interest should be paid off as quickly as possible, so finding a lender with no early payment penalty loans is extremely valuable.